aduud21/heckerbot/README.md

 client.channels.cache.get("957439649142407248");
 ```

-For checklink slash command, you must create a secret named api and the value of your safe browsing api key
+For checklink slash command, you must replace api in config/TOKENORAPIKEYS.env to your safe browsing api key

 1. Go to https://console.cloud.google.com and create a account if you have not
 2. Click "Select a project" dropdown box then click "New project"